milesp20/intel_nuc_led/README.md

 * `nuc_led_gid` to set the owning group (default is 0, root)
 * `nuc_led_perms` to set the file permissions (default is r+w for group and user and r for others)

-Note: Once an LED has been set to `SW Control` in the BIOS, it will remain off initially until a color is explicitly set, after which the set color is retained across reboots.
+Note: Once an LED has been set to `SW Control` in the BIOS, it will remain off initially until a color is explicitly set